Metropolitan District Homeowners’ Rights Task Force

 Taxation without representation

-by Christian, 12 months ago
+by Christian, over 2 years ago

 The story from Thompson River Ranch can be found in this short YouTube video clip.